 A witness later said that one of the men working with the powder was smoking a pipe when an ash fell into some spilled powder.
 The explosion at the stern of the ship split its hull and toppled the masts.
 Nine casks of kerosene caught fire.
 The 27-year-old Frissell was last seen trapped in the rigging of the fallen mizzen mast, shouting for help.

 Word of the disaster reached the United States, and the number of dead was, at first, unclear.
-A Connecticut short wave radio operator reported that a priest in Newfoundland had radioed that Frissell and the movie crew were alive, and newspapers across the country carried the headline: "Frissell Safe."
+A Connecticut short wave radio operator reported that a priest in Newfoundland had radioed that Frissell and the movie crew survived.
+Newspapers across the country carried the headline: “Frissell Safe.”

 However, as survivors began to reach land the fate of Frissell became clearer.
 One-hundred eighteen passengers and crew on the ship managed to escape to the Horse Islands by walking across the ice.
 They were rescued by other fishermen, but Frissell was not among them.